nationalarchives/-kettle-test-framework/README.md

 ```
 git clone https://github.com/nationalarchives/kettle-test-framework.git
 ```
-2. Compile and install to your local Ivy or Maven repository:
+2. Compile and install to your local Ivy or Maven repository (or use the version from [Maven Central](https://search.maven.org/search?q=g:uk.gov.nationalarchives.pdi)):
 ```
 sbt clean compile publishLocal
 ```